zhangpanzhan/GitPractice/readme.txt

-git is a version control systems. git is free software.
+git is a distributed version control systems. git is free software.